Philharmonic Hall, Liverpool: History

-The building of a new hall was delayed by the demands of Liverpool City Corporation, which announced that it would not support the building of a venue suitable only as a concert hall.
+The building of a new hall was delayed by the demands of Liverpool Corporation, which announced that it would not support the building of a venue suitable only as a concert hall.
 The corporation demanded an auditorium equally suited to cinema and theatre use.
 Controversy ensued with vocal opposition to the corporation's stance led by the doyen of British conductors, Sir Henry Wood.
 A compromise was reached and work began in June 1937.